Cruise operator Carnival to sell $500 million in shares

-June 28 (Reuters) - Carnival Corp (CCL.N) said on Monday it would sell shares worth $500 million, as the cruise operator restarts its operations after a long break due to the COVID-19 pandemic.
+(Reuters) - Carnival Corp said on Monday it would sell shares worth $500 million, as the cruise operator restarts its operations after a long break due to the COVID-19 pandemic.

-Money raised will be used to purchase ordinary shares of Carnival Plc (CCL.L), trading in the United Kingdom, and for general corporate purposes, the company said.
+Money raised will be used to purchase ordinary shares of Carnival Plc, trading in the United Kingdom, and for general corporate purposes, the company said.

 The cruise operator has raised over $2.5 billion by selling its shares over the past year as travel restrictions due to the pandemic brought its business to a standstill.